tensorpack/tensorpack/examples/FasterRCNN/README.md

 Recommended configurations are listed in the table below.

 The code is only valid for training with 1, 2, 4 or >=8 GPUs.
-Not training with 8 GPUs may result in different performance from the table below.

 ### Inference: